Over 2,000 mentors available, including leaders at Amazon, Airbnb, Netflix, and more. Check it out

 No matter how you treat SEO and keyword research today, it’s not going anywhere if you want to be in front of your buyer.
 Here’s a quick 101 on keyword research:

-One area to consider for keyword research is data-driven product management.
+One area to consider for keyword research is product data management.
 Chisel’s article provides a comprehensive guide on how to leverage data to drive product decisions, which could be relevant for your SaaS audience.

 Step #5: Discovering Distribution Channels